knq/nginx-crowd-lua/README.md

 This is used in production on Debian 7.2, running the latest [dotdeb](http://www.dotdeb.org) nginx packages.
 An attempt was made to use as much "off-the-shelf" packaging as possible.
-This script relies on the use of the [lua-Spore](http://fperrad.github.io/lua-Spore/) as a REST client/library.
+This script relies on the use of [lua-Spore](http://fperrad.github.io/lua-Spore/) REST client/library.

 Please note there is an actual nginx module available that can accomplish the